We’re on a mission to radically improve hearing technology

 95%

-of participants indicated that understanding was easier with Fortell compared to all 5 top hearing aids
+of participants indicated easier understanding with Fortell versus all top five competitors

 99/100